In short, there is a defined need for services to be implemented here.

 Prayers for Myanmar

-Pray that the newly elected civilian government will respect the religious freedoms of all its citizens – including the followers of Jesus.
+Pray that the government will respect the religious freedoms of all its citizens – including the followers of Jesus.
 Ask God to prove Himself victorious over the longstanding abuses in Burma, and to demonstrate His transforming power by bringing many more to salvation.
 Pray for the safety of the pastors there and that they can see God's fruits for their labors.